Pipelines

 1from qat import QAT

-2from qat.pipelines.echo import echo8
+2from qat.pipelines.waveform import echo8

 3from compiler_config.config import CompilerConfig, QuantumResultsFormat